6 min read read

 Frequently Asked Questions

 Use a URL.
 It keeps payloads small, lets browsers cache images efficiently, and makes it easy to update images without changing the JSON.
+Store images on a CDN or server and reference them by URL in your JSON response.

 Read More